BBQ and Grilling Tips for Your Next Cookout

 There are a ton of people who will poke and prod what they are cooking, or flip the meat over and over.
 This is not good for the meat.
 In fact, the more you do this, the more chances you have for having some bad tasting meat.
 Depending on what you're cooking, you only need to flip it over a few times at the most.
 If you're worried about the meat sticking to the grill, it may need a bit more time, or you're cooking on too high of heat.
 The less you flip, the better your steak, ribs or whatever you're cooking will taste.

 Creating Smoke on Gas Grills

-I used to have a smoker years ago but ended up giving it to my brother - something I now regret doing.
-Because I don't have the money to get a smoker, I use a propane grill, which works well, but I just miss using the smoker.
-One thing I have found to still get that smoky flavor, is to use 'smoke bombs' on my grill.
+If you don't have a smoker, and use a propane grill, you can still get that good smoky flavor by using 'smoke bombs' on your grill.
 To do this, all you need is some wood chips (like mesquite or hickory) and some foil.
 Once you wrap the chips in foil, simply poke holes in it to allow the smoke to come out, set it on the heat, and then get to cooking.
 You will want to use low heat with this method.
 Check out the video below for a better idea of what I'm talking about.

 Above everything else, safety must come first.
 No matter what type of grill you are using, accidents can happen.
 Here are some things to consider:

 - Know how to cut off the fuel to your gas grill

 - Keep a water hose close by in case some flames accidently spread out on your lawn

 - Maintain your grill and keep fuel lines clean